 The Protocol Description can be UL only, DL only or UL and DL.
 The Protocol Description for UL and DL traffic may be different.

 AF provided PDU Set QoS Parameters and UL and/or DL Protocol Description may be used in determining the PCC Rule by the PCF as defined in clause 6.1.3.27.4 of TS 23.503 [45] and the DL Protocol Description may be used for identifying the PDU Set Information and PDU Set Information marking by the PSA UPF.
+In case of MoQ Transport [X] is used, AF may also provide MoQ server IP address, which is used by the PSA UPF to establish MoQ connection with MoQ server.

 When the SMF receives the PCC rule, the SMF performs binding of the PCC rule to one QoS Flow as described in clause 6.1.3.2.4 of TS 23.503 [45].
 At least one of the following shall be included in the PCC rule to enable PDU Set based handling: 1) a PSIHI and/or 2) both PSDB and PSER.
 Based on the PCC rule, the SMF adds the PDU Set QoS Parameters to the QoS Profile of the QoS Flow as described in clause 6.2.2.4 of TS 23.503 [45].
 Alternatively, the SMF may be configured to support PDU Set based Handling without receiving PCC rules from a PCF.
+SMF may receive MoQ Server IP address from PCC rule and provide the MoQ server IP address to PSA UPF.

 For the downlink direction, the PSA UPF identifies PDUs that belong to PDU Sets and marks them accordingly as described in clause 5.37.5.2.
 If the PSA UPF receives a PDU that does not belong to a PDU Set based on Protocol Description for PDU Set identification, then the PSA UPF still maps it to a PDU Set and determines the PDU Set Information as described in clause 5.37.5.2.